Anas-Bdev/Namaa-Backend/README.md

 ## ⚠️ Important Notes

-- 🚧 This project is still under active development
-- 🏗️ Core architecture and infrastructure are fully implemented
-- 🔐 Do not commit real secrets or API keys
+- 🔐 Do not commit real secrets or API keys to version control
-- 🧪 Additional business features are currently being developed

 ---